Early Life

 Rise to Success

-After graduating, Wallin began his career as a geologist with the Department of Mines and Energy of the Government of Queensland.
-During his time there, he discovered significant coal deposits throughout Queensland.
-In 1989, he founded QCoal to develop these deposits into operating mines.
-QCoal has since become a prominent coal mining company, operating several mines in the Bowen Basin, including the Sonoma mine, Drake mine, and Byerwen mine.
-His leadership propelled QCoal to become a major player in Queensland's mining sector.
+After graduating, Wallin started his career as a geologist for the Department of Mines and Energy of the Government of Queensland.
+During his time with the department, he discovered coal deposits throughout Queensland.
+In 1989, he founded QCoal with the aim of developing these deposits into operating mines.
+Under Wallin's leadership, QCoal has grown to operate several mines in the Bowen Basin, including the Sonoma, Drake, and Byerwen mines.
+QCoal was awarded the Queensland Miner of the Year Award in 2014, celebrating its commitment to the industry.

 Key Business Strategies